canonical/discourse-gatekeeper/README.md

     request named `[upload-charm-docs] Migrate charm docs` will be created targeting the default branch of the repository.
 In order to ensure that the branches can be created successfully, please make sure that there are no existing branches clashing with the name above.
-Please note that `dry_run` parameter has no effect on migrate mode.
+Please note that the `dry_run` input has no effect on migrate mode.

 The action will now compare the discourse topics with the files and directories under the `docs` directory and make any changes based on differences.